vsantjr/IDeepS/Mark/sinnode_singpu.md

 Please cite this repository if you use it as:

 V. A. Santiago J&uacute;nior.
-IDeepS, 2022.
+Project IDeepS, 2022.
 Acessed on: *date of access*.
 Available: https://github.com/vsantjr/IDeepS.